 - You can deposit your paycheck directly into any bank in the 50 United States.
 You will need your routing and account numbers to set it up online.

 - Students interested in directly depositing their paycheck into their student account may opt for Voluntary Payroll Deduction.
 Due to most students’ financial circumstances changing each year, a form needs to completed and signed each academic year.
-Please see Robin Horton in HR, Riggs 309E.
+Please see Robin Horton in HR for more information.

 - Paycheck stubs (earnings statements) and W-2s (annual statements) can be viewed and printed any time from ADP Self-Service Portal.